lkrms/pretty-php/docs/Rules.md

 - Empty class, function and property hook bodies are collapsed to ` {}` on the same line as the declaration they belong to unless `CollapseEmptyDeclarationBodies` is disabled.
 - Horizontal whitespace is suppressed between other empty braces.

-> Open brace placement is left for a rule that runs after vertical whitespace has been applied.
+> Open brace placement is handled by `VerticalSpacing`, which runs after newlines are applied by other rules.

 ### `PreserveNewlines`, unless disabled